 Each of these is a short statement that describes the central point of the sermon.
 If you can’t summarize your sermon like that, you’re not done yet.

-Once you’ve ‘found’ the key message of your sermon, integrate it into your sermon structure and repeat it a few times throughout your message.
+Once you’ve ‘found’ the key message of your sermon, everything you say should reinforce this message.
+Integrate it into your sermon structure and repeat it a few times throughout your talk.
 You may think that doing this more than twice will get on everyone’s nerves, but it won’t.
 People need the repetition to be able to remember it and if you make these statements into a subtle part of your structure and rhetorical style, no one will consciously notice you doing it.

 Keeping your message focused also means cutting out everything that doesn’t deal with the central message.
 You have to ‘kill your darlings’, no matter how beautiful and inspired they may be.
 If they’re not about your core message, they have to go.